drinksandco/symfony-console-ui/README.md

 Mercure is a high performance socket server, it allows us to get realtime console output in the UI.
 Follow [the official docs](https://symfony.com/doc/current/mercure.html) to get it up and running.

-Using flex Mercure will configure automatically for us.
+Using flex, Mercure will configure automatically for us.

 ```bash
 # If not installed yet